Museum of the Bible: History

 The museum was established as a nonprofit organization in 2010.
 The museum's building location and design were announced in 2012 when the Green family purchased the 1923 Terminal Refrigerating and Warehousing Co. building, that used to be the Washington Design Center, two blocks from the National Mall in Washington D.C.
 The primary donors to the museum at launch were Hobby Lobby and its owners, the Green family and the National Christian Foundation.
 Former museum president Cary Summers said that the goal is to "reacquaint the world with the book that helped make it, and let the visitor come to their own conclusions. ...We don't exist to tell people what to believe about it".
 In the initial nonprofit filing in 2010, the purpose of the museum was stated thus: "to bring to life the living word of God, to tell its compelling story of preservation, and to inspire confidence in the absolute authority and reliability of the Bible."

 The estimated $400 million project updated the historically protected structure as well as adding two additional floors and a rooftop café and garden.
 The building's 1923 original red brick, architecture and ornamentation were restored, with new bricks imported from Denmark.
 The primary building was awarded historical status by the District's Historic Preservation Review Board.
 The glass-enclosed rooftop provides views of the United States Capitol, the Washington Monument and several Smithsonian museums.
 The construction efforts were led by Clark Construction.
 The architectural design team was led by SmithGroup.

 Items from the Green Collection, which is owned privately by Hobby Lobby, were donated to the Museum of the Bible.

 The museum opened on Friday, November 17, in a private ceremony in the museum's theater that dedicated the facility.
 Pope Francis sent an official pontifical blessing for the museum's dedication.
 According to a message from the Vatican's Cardinal Secretary of State, Pietro Parolin, who had visited Washington earlier in the week, the Pope stated that "He is confident that those who revere the sacred scriptures as the word of God will here find nourishment for their faith, while many others will be introduced to a fascinating and vital chapter in the spiritual history of the human family".
+People in attendance at the opening included Cardinal Donald Wuerl, musician CeCe Winans, Senate chaplain Barry Black, Washington, D.C. mayor Muriel Bowser, and Israeli ambassador Ron Dermer.